Fort Bend County Brain Injury Attorney

 Statute of Limitations

 Texas law limits the time frame for filing a brain injury lawsuit.
-Generally, victims have two years from the date of the injury to pursue legal action.
-Exceptions may apply in cases involving minors or delayed symptoms.
+Generally, victims have two years from the injury date to bring a claim.
+Certain exceptions may apply to cases involving minors or delayed symptoms after the event.

 Comparative Fault in Texas

-Texas follows a modified comparative negligence rule, meaning a victim can recover damages if they are less than 51% at fault for the injury.
-However, compensation is reduced by the percentage of fault assigned to the victim.
+Texas follows a modified comparative negligence rule.
+An injured person can recover damages if they are less than 51% at fault for the accident.
+However, a court may reduce compensation by the percentage of fault assigned to the victim.

 The Role of Medical Evidence in Brain Injury Cases

-Medical documentation is essential in proving the extent of a brain injury and securing fair compensation.
-Emergency room records provide initial diagnoses and treatment details, establishing the immediate impact of the injury.
-Neurological evaluations, including MRI and CT scans, help assess brain damage and provide objective evidence of the condition.
+Medical documentation plays a major role in proving the extent of a personal injury and supporting a claim for compensation.
+Emergency room records provide the first report and initial care notes.
+Neurological evaluations, including MRI and CT scans, deliver clear evidence of the injury’s severity.

-A Fort Bend County brain injury attorney collaborates with medical professionals to gather compelling evidence and build a strong case for maximum compensation.
+A brain injury attorney in Fort Bend County collaborates with medical professionals to gather persuasive documentation and build a strong case for financial recovery.

 Why Choose Rosen & Kovach, PLLC for Your Brain Injury Representation

-At Rosen & Kovach, PLLC, we pride ourselves on providing robust legal representation to brain injury victims in Fort Bend County.
-Our team includes a former state prosecutor and collectively holds 40 years of legal experience, offering unparalleled insight into both defense and prosecution strategies related to brain injury cases.
+At Rosen & Kovach, PLLC, we offer strong legal representation to brain injury survivors throughout Fort Bend County.
+Our team includes a former state prosecutor and brings more than 40 years of combined legal experience.
+This breadth of knowledge means we see both sides of brain injury cases and know how to anticipate opposing arguments.

 Our unique approach involves: